Prayas2910/shoppi-sphere/README.md

+# ShoppiSphere E-Commerce Project

+## Project Overview

+A modern e-commerce platform built with React, TypeScript, and Vite.

+## How can I edit this code?

 **Use your preferred IDE**

-If you want to work locally using your own IDE, you can clone this repo and push changes.
+You can clone this repo and make changes locally using your preferred code editor.

 The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)